 - Inverse Potts Model: Phylogenetic profiling by considering phylogenetic constraints

-- Flipping t-ratio Test: Robust statistical test of Pareto theory
+- Flipping t-ratio Test: Robust statistical test of Pareto theory of phenotype evolution

 - GroupTracker: Multiple animal tracking system